youssef-mansor/TheAgentCompany/workspaces/base_image/NPC.md

 * The key should be the full name of the NPC, which must match the name in [this file](./npc/npc_credential.json).
 * For more information about NPC roles, check [this file](../../servers/rocketchat/npc/npc_definition.json).
 * In the `scenarios.json` file:
-  - The `extra_info` field should contain information that everyone (Agent and NPC) can know.
+  - The `extra_info` field is information that the NPC may share with others.
-  - The `strategy_hint` field should contain information that only this specific NPC should know.
+  - The `strategy_hint` field is private information that the NPC will use to act in a certain way.

 ```
 {